takoikatakotako/en.swiswiswift.com/content/post/2020-02-27/index.md

 +++
-title =  "SwiftUIで複数行の文字列を入力する"
-url = "2020-02-27"
-date = "2020-02-27"
+title =  "Input a multi-line string with SwiftUI" url = "2020-02-27" date = "2020-02-27"
-description = "SwiftUIで複数行の文字列を入力する"
-tags = [
+description = "Input a multi-line string with SwiftUI" tags = [
     "Swift"
 ]